OWASP/Software-Component-Verification-Standard/en/0x90-Appendix-A_Glossary.md

 - **Package URL (PURL)** - An ecosystem-agnostic specification which standardizes the syntax and location information of software components.

-- **Pedigree** - Data which describes the lineage or process for which software has be created or altered.
+- **Pedigree** - Data which describes the lineage or process for which software has been created or altered.

 - **Point of origin** - The supplier and associated metadata from which a software component has been procured, transmitted, or received.
 Package repositories, release distribution platforms, and version control history